Welcome To the International Baccalaureate Program at Clearwater Central Catholic High School

 - good attendance and behavior record

 The IB Diploma Program itself only encompasses the junior and senior years.
 During these two years the IB student will follow the prescribed IB curriculum in the areas of English, World Languages and Social Studies.
 In addition, there are several differing Math tracks depending upon previous math experience.
 This allows for flexibility in opening up the IB opportunity to more students.
 In Science, students can choose between Biology, Chemistry and Environmental Science (or some combination of these).
 In Arts, IB courses include Visual Arts and Theatre.
+And we have recently added an IB Business track.

 Students in IB continue to master skills and gain experience that is highly valued by colleges.
 In looking at strength of schedule for admissions, most colleges and universities see IB as an excellent predictor of success in college.
 Thus statistics demonstrate that colleges accept IB students at higher rates than non-IB students.